spaceman1313/PocketSense3/README.md

 additional changes.
 In the development pipeline is the incorporation of other available CSV to OFX scripts.
 This will allow users to continue using OFX functionality in Microsoft Money and other legacy accounting systems even as more banks discontinue the use of OFX.

+I can be reached at pocketsense3 at the usual g email system.